-Here at Firefly, we believe fiberglass wicks are always the way to go, whether you have a tiki torch, oil lamp or candle.
+Here at Firefly, we believe fiberglass wicks are always the way to go, whether you have a tiki torch or oil lamp.
+Cotton wicks work well in oil candles though.
 They don’t burn up like cotton wicks, so they last far longer (indefinitely, if you treat them properly), and give you a more consistent flame.
 Sadly, there are times when your fabulous fiberglass wick can no longer do its job…

 Lamp and Candle Wicks: There are a lot of different fuel options for lamp and candle oil, but they don’t mix well.
 When switching between different types of oil (colored, scented, etc.), it’s always best to change the wick to match.
 Also, the quality and purity of paraffin oils on the market varies widely, and a lower-quality oil can cause the strands of your wick to gum together and no longer absorb the oil properly.
 You may think you’re saving money by purchasing cheap liquid paraffin, but you’ll quickly make up the difference in replacement wicks.

 - Trim wicks regularly to ensure the best flame (an uneven wick will give you an uneven flame).

 - A flat, horizontally-cut wick will give you the most fuel-efficient flame.